An Officer and a Gentleman (1982)

 Lynette: [as Zack and Paula are leaving] You're no different than I am, Paula!

-Lynette: [as the door closes behind them] Oh, no you're NOT!
+Lynette: [as the door closes behind them] Oh, yes it IS!

 Lynette: Oh, Sid!
 Let's do it right now!
 I wonder where we'll get stationed?
 I've always wanted to go to Hawaii!